-6Science elective for B.S.
-Environmental must be 100-level science course or higher.
+6Science elective must be 100 level or higher science course.

 MECHANICAL ENGINEERING

 The curriculum in Mechanical Engineering leading to a degree of Bachelor of Science in Mechanical Engineering offers instruction in design, solid and fluid mechanics, materials, manufacturing processes and systems, as well as in engineering, life and physical sciences, humanities, and social sciences.